Meriem1551/printf/README.md

 <p>Handle the - flag character for non-custom conversion specifiers.</p>

 <h4>13.
 Print is the sharpest and the strongest weapon of our party </h4>
-Handle the following custom conversion specifier:
+<p>Handle the following custom conversion specifier:</p>
+- r : prints the reversed string

 <h4>14.
 The flood of print has turned reading into a process of gulping rather than savoring </h4>
  Handle the following custom conversion specifier: